 The LH side of the cross conveyor (item 1, fig 11) is folded vertically to reduce the width for transport.

-Never operate the side shift function with the conveyor folded.
+On machines prior to 2020, never operate the side shift function with the conveyor folded.
 Ensure the conveyor is moved fully to the LH discharge position before folding the conveyor.